zodern/meteor-up/README.md

       // are using Meteor 1.3 or older
       image: 'abernix/meteord:base' , // (optional)
       imagePort: 80, // (optional, default: 80)
+      // lets you bind the docker container for the application
+      // image to a specific network interface (optional)
+      bind: '127.0.0.1',

       // lets you add/overwrite any parameter on
       // the docker run command (optional)